sillycowvalley/Hopper/Source/Languages/TiggerC/ReadMe.md

 ## System/Library Functions

-This section describes the available system/library functions in TiggerC, including their arguments and return values.
+This section describes the available system/library functions in Tigger C, including their arguments and return values.

 ### Serial Communication